palevell/palevell.github.io/Politics/PPC/next_steps.md

 	- To aggregate PPC-related tweets from PPC supporters and candidates
 	- To maintain a list of the Twitter accounts followed by Max, to make it easier for people to follow & retweet each other.
 2. I inherited **SupportersOfPPC** in September, and repurposed it to retweet PPC candidates, and continue its presence.
-2. The **Hashtag Team** was craeted to help get Max into the debates
+2. The **Hashtag Team** was created to help get Max into the debates
 	- Several hashtag campaigns managed to get a variety of Twitter hashtags trending, in order to get attention, espcially that of the Leaders' Debate Commissioner and the Munk debate.
 	- After the debates, campaigns help to promote the PPC platform
 	- About 500 people were involved in this, managed by Sharon (@mmccdenier)